 Then I moved to Ireland and decided to make zucchini relish and homemade marmalade.
 However, I couldn’t find any canning supplies in grocery stores or department stores.
 It just didn’t exist.

 The mother of one of my friends’ stepped in to provide instructions.
 In Ireland, there were two ways to make preserves, using jam covers or reused jars.

 Here is how it was done:

 - Jam Covers: Put boiling jam in a boiling hot jar (any leftover jar will do).
 Top it with a little wax paper circle (to seal it).
 Then, when the jam has cooled apply a cellophane wrapper with a rubber band.
 I bought a packet of jam covers from Dunnes and tried it out, certain that we would all die of some horrible bacterial infection.

 - Reused Jars: The jam covers only work for jam.
 For other preserves, my friend’s mother suggested reusing old jars and lids.
 She recommended avoiding jars that had previously contained flavourful or acidic foods.
 Otherwise, the jars were filled and boiled just like I would do with my mason jars.

 The results of the experiment

 I made zucchini relish in various small jars that I borrowed from my friends’ recycling bins.
 In the end, 4 of them sealed and 2 of them didn’t.
 I stuck the unsealed jars in the fridge and the rest lasted the winter.

-If you’re interested in trying one of these Irish canning methods, here is some more detailed instructions.
+If you’re interested in trying one of these Irish canning methods, here are some more detailed instructions.

 It’s a low waste (though, high energy) way of getting our staples.
 Since glass is particularly hard to recycle, I try to have enough jars of salsa and pickles to last us the year.
-I love playing with flavour, so our cherries are made with a splash of Grand Marnier and our salsa has grilled corn.
+I love playing with flavor, so our cherries are made with a splash of Grand Marnier and our salsa has grilled corn.
 August always feels too busy to squeeze in some canning… but I do it every year!